Advocates of ‘sustainable schools’ argue that higher upfront costs lead to savings over the long haul.

 And to district officials, it’s a potential fiscal lifesaver.
 The design is expected to save the Clackamas school district thousands of dollars in annual operating costs because it uses low-energy lighting systems, maintenance-free materials, and outside air to ventilate the building.

-pour through the two-story entryway of Clackamas High
+Students and sunlight pour through the two-story entryway of Clackamas High School.

 Architects, facility planners, and government agencies are promoting such sustainable schools nationwide.
 The potential savings in cost and environmental effects are enormous, they say.
 But schools such as Clackamas High are far from the norm in an industry that often turns to off-the-shelf plans for building new schools.
 On the other hand, Clackamas is not the most extreme example of the “sustainable” approach; schools elsewhere harness Mother Nature by using windmills, large solar panels, or systems to collect and reuse rainwater.
 Some are even built partially underground.

 But what Clackamas High shows is that such a building can be constructed within normal budget constraints.
 The cost to build Clackamas was about $29 million, slightly less than the average cost of new high schools in the Northwest.

 In the 15,400-student Clackamas district, just southeast of downtown Portland, Superintendent Ron Naso says he and his colleagues were fairly skeptical of the design and the whole concept of sustainability.
 But they had worked with Heinz K. Rudolf, the school’s architect and a principal with BOORA Architects Inc. in Portland, on other projects and trusted him.
 Today, they’re thrilled with the final product, which opened in April with 1,700 students.

 “I wish I could say that a progressive administration and a gung-ho community came up with this plan, but it was the architect,” Naso says.